AntonioNoack/JVM2WASM/README.md

 The system was developed for a sun-based JVM.
 I have implemented stubs for a few methods like `sun.reflect.Reflection.getCallerClass()` and `sun.misc.VM.isSystemDomainLoader()`.
 Other JVMs might implement different backends for classes like java.nio.?Buffer, and might need stubs or implementations for them, too.

+## Planned features (TODOs)

+The following TODOs are also sorted by priority, so I'll likely implement the first ones first.
+Anyone is welcome to contribute to these topics.

+- Port the engine to my Meta Quest 3
+- Create nice-looking JavaScript/TypeScript
+- Create nice-looking C++ with structs as classes
+- Implement proper file IO for C++ to load assets
+- Integrate this into Rem's Engine's export feature, so you can create WASM-builds from within editor
+- Use WASM-throwables
+- Extract temporary instances to an additional stack somehow, so we save its allocations?
+- Implement stack traces in C++ using the actual stack, so having much less performance overhead, but still Throwables
+- Implement stack traces in WASM using the stack???